• hwtproject.k0j@gmail.com

 A study of topographic maps and aerial photographs supports the accuracy of Champlain’s records of camps and portage routes during his short trip in the Ottawa Valley.
 In 1613, Champlain travelled from a location near present-day Cobden on Muskrat Lake to Lower Allumette Lake, a widening of the Ottawa River near present-day Pembroke.
 The accuracy of Champlain’s recorded distances and routes have been questioned.
 In the twentieth century, historians confused by Champlain’s geographical and metric records came to erroneous published conclusions, which this study refutes.
 Summary from Craft’s Paper in Ontario Archeology, No. 81-82, 2006.

-Taken from David Croft’s 2006 paper in Ontario Archeology.
+Maps are taken from David Croft’s 2006 paper in Ontario Archaeology.

 Champlain was only one of many explorers using the river as a highway to the north and west; – the Canadian Museum of History website has extensive listings under New France and Champlain.
 This is a quick and easy way to brush up on the early Canadian history.